 By Anthony Foster in Grand Cayman

-Felix continued: “recently I have had some soreness and tightness in my hamstrings, so I am just dealing with that an being cautious and careful as I make my way back to the track.”
+As for Felix, she stated: “Recently I have had some soreness and tightness in my hamstrings.
+I am just dealing with that right now and being as cautious and careful as possible as I make my way back to the track.”

 Ahoure, the World Indoor 60m silver medallist, said “this year for me is just trying to put both races together; the 100m and the 200m…I have had some problems in the past with my 100m and I'm trying to put the prefect race together, finally.
 It has been a challenge, but things are progressing well.”

 The women’s 200m, 100m hurdles and 400m hurdles fields, are also of top class.
 In the 200m, American twins Miki and Melisa Barber along with compariot Jeneba Tarmoh and Porscha Lucas will line-up against Bahamian Anthonique Stranchan and Jamaican Sheri-Ann Brooks in a race that anyone can win.

 In the 100m hurdles, American Virginia Crawford and Dawn Harper-Nelson will set the pace against Jamaicans Latoya Greaves, Andrea Bliss and Natasha Ruddock.